Efficiency of ANS Entropy Encoders: Analysis of the Tabled ANS

-The example that attains the lower bound of Theorem~\ref{thm:lower-bound} is very simple.
+The example that attains the lower bound of Theorem~\ref{thm:lower-bound} is simple (perhaps, unlike its tedious analysis).
 Hence, it is reasonable to assume that any adequate shuffling method would have the same redundancy $\Omega(\sigma + r)$ as in Theorem~\ref{thm:lower-bound} on a similarly constructed sequence $a_1, a_2, \ldots, a_n$.
-We believe, therefore, that Duda's conjecture that the redundancy can be $O(\frac{\sigma}{n^2})$ bits per letter when an appropriate shuffling method is used is disproved.
+We believe, therefore, that Duda's conjecture that the redundancy can be $O(\frac{\sigma}{n^2})$ bits per symbol when an appropriate shuffling method is used is disproved.
+This probably is not the case for algorithms that construct the shuffling tables after scanning the sequence first.
+However, such methods seem infeasible in practice due to incurring performance losses.